 A Death in the Family

-In Peter Parker Spider-Man V2 #44, Norman Osborn visits the grave of his deceased son Harry.
-Norman, speaking to Harry's grave as if it was his son, recounts his latest battle with Spider-Man and warns that he can't "let it stand at that".
-After issuing a few derogatory comments about how much of a disappoint Harry was, Norman leaves the flowers he brought and informs his son that he will not be back to see him again after "what happens next."
-Peter is going through his own personal demons as well as he deals with the stress of a recurring dream and his inability to reach the person whom he feels would understand.
-Later, while Peter is out as Spider-Man, he is approached by the Green Goblin who catches him off guard.
-The Goblin tells Peter that he is there to "renew their acquaintance" and a fight ensues.
-Each combatant enjoys the upper hand for a short time during their conflict, but Peter soon resolves that the jokes on the Goblin, because he cannot force him [Peter] to do what he does not choose to do.
+Later, while Peter is out as Spider-Man, he is approached by the Green Goblin who catches the web-slinger off guard.
+The Goblin tells Peter that he wants to "renew their acquaintance" and a fight ensues.
+Each combatant enjoys the upper hand for a short time, as Peter insists on speaking to Norman and not the Goblin.
+Peter soon realizes that the Goblin cannot force him (Peter) to do what he does not choose to do.
 To which the Goblin responds, "Five bucks and a pizza says I can".
-As the Goblin leaves he tells Peter that this is just a warning to get his attention and that Peter is invited to an Osborn family reunion that will feature a funeral.
+As the Goblin leaves on his glider, he tells Peter that this was just a warning and that Peter is invited to an Osborn family reunion that will feature a funeral!

-Peter's situation goes from bad to worse when he receives a package from Norman that contains pictures of Peter's loved ones, an obvious threat at Peter's life, in Peter Parker Spider-Man V2 #46.
-Soon after, Norman makes a trip to Midtown High as a means of quelling the anger at Osborn Industries for the recent tragedy.
-He offers the school a blank check for the damage.
+Peter's situation goes from bad to worse when he receives a package from Norman that contains pictures of Peter's loved ones, an obvious threat in Peter Parker Spider-Man V2 #46.
+Soon after, Norman makes a trip to Midtown High as a means of quelling the anger at Osborn Industries for the recent tragedy at the school.
+He offers his sincerest apologies as well as a blank check for the damage.
 Peter confronts Osborn and his phoney remorse, and the two privately agree to battle it out one last time (yeah right!) at Osborn's chemical warehouse.
-At the warehouse, the two combatants waste no time to start their slugfest.
-In the melee that ensues, Norman tells Peter that he plans on killing his own grandson, Normie Osborn, because he is too much like his father and he doesn't want him "weaseling his way in on all the loot when [Norman's] gone."
-Peter vows to stop that.

 Chapter 7 Chapter 9